demisto/content/Packs/Netcraft_V2/Integrations/Netcraft/README.md

                 "auto_escalation": false,
                 "automated": true,
                 "base_type": "server",
-                "description": "The IP address of a mail server which is sending Advance Fee Fraud emails.
+                "description": "The IP address of a email server which is sending Advance Fee Fraud emails.
 Advance fee fraud is when fraudsters target victims to make advance or upfront payments for goods, services and/or financial gains that do not materialise.", "display_name": "Advance Fee Fraud Mail Server",
                 "name": "sends_advance_fee_fraud"
             }